Why Happy Hour Still Works (and Why Most Venues Get It Wrong)

 12. Holiday-Driven Happy Hours (Seasonal Programming)

-Holiday happy hours work because they remove the need to invent a reason to celebrate.
-The calendar does the work.
+Holiday happy hours work because you don't have to come up with a reason to celebrate.
+The date itself provides that.

-Execution should emphasize familiarity with a twist.
-Seasonal cocktails, limited-time bites, and subtle décor are enough.
-Guests want recognition of the moment, not immersion.
+Focus on familiar elements with a small twist.
+Seasonal drinks, limited-time snacks, and subtle decorations are enough.
+Guests want to feel the occasion, not be overwhelmed by it.

-These events work especially well when bundled.
-Offering "holiday happy hour packages" for corporate clients simplifies sales and increases booking efficiency.
+These events do well when combined.
+Offering "holiday happy hour packages" to corporate clients can make sales easier and bookings smoother.

 Typical budget: $200–$600